TYPICAL STUDENT BACKGROUNDS

 Dr. Stacey Wagner, Director of Quantitative Life Science Tracks, Knight Campus Graduate Internship Program, University of Oregon

-Dr. Leslie Coonrod, Associate Director of Quantitative Life Science Tracks, Knight Campus Graduate Internship Program, University of Oregon
+Dr. Leslie Coonrod, Sr. Lecturer and Associate Director of Quantitative Life Science Tracks, Knight Campus Graduate Internship Program, University of Oregon

-Peter Batzel, Instructor, Bioinformatics & Genomics Track, Knight Campus Graduate Internship Program, University of Oregon
+Peter Batzel, Lecturer, Bioinformatics & Genomics Track, Knight Campus Graduate Internship Program, University of Oregon

-Jason Sydes, Instructor, Bioinformatics & Genomics Track, Knight Campus Graduate Internship Program, University of Oregon
+Jason Sydes, Lecturer, Bioinformatics & Genomics Track, Knight Campus Graduate Internship Program, University of Oregon

 Maggie Weitzman, Research Assistant, GC3F, University of Oregon